qcri/LLMeBench/README.md

 To run few shot assets, supply the `--n_shots <n>` option to the benchmarking script.
 This is set to 0 by default and will run only zero shot assets.
 If `--n_shots` is > zero, only few shot assets are run.

 ## Tutorial
-It possible to extend the framework for by at least one of these components:
+It is possible to extend the framework by at least one of the following components.
+Details on implementing each can be found in [Contributing README file]():
 - Model
 - Task
 - Dataset